Harvard’s former fencing coach and a Maryland businessman arrested in college-admissions scandal

 Zhao and Brand were charged with conspiracy to commit federal programs bribery.
 According to federal prosecutors, they worked with a co-conspirator who runs a fencing academy in Virginia and a fencing-related charity to further the scheme.

+Bill Weinreb, an attorney for Zhao, said in an emailed statement: “Jack Zhao’s children were academic stars in high school and internationally competitive fencers who obtained admission to Harvard on their own merit.
+Both of them fenced for Harvard at the Division One level throughout their college careers.
+Mr. Zhao adamantly denies these charges and will vigorously contest them in court.”

-The scandal first came to light when the Boston Globe reported on an eyebrow-raising real estate transaction: Brand sold his Massachusetts home to Zhao for nearly $1 million, almost double its assessed value.
-One of Zhao’s sons, a student at St. Albans School in Washington, D.C., at the time, was shortly afterward admitted to Harvard and competed on the fencing team.
+The scandal came to light when the Boston Globe reported on an eyebrow-raising real estate transaction: Brand sold his Massachusetts home to Zhao for nearly $1 million, almost double its assessed value.
+One of Zhao’s sons, a student at St. Albans School in D.C. at the time, was shortly afterward admitted to Harvard and competed on the fencing team.

-Zhao, Brand and their attorneys did not immediately respond to messages seeking comment.
+Zhao, Brand and Brand’s attorney did not immediately respond to messages seeking comment.

 Zhao, the chief executive of a global telecommunications business, told the Globe at the time that the purchase of the home was an investment and a way to help Brand, whom he considered a friend, and that his son’s academic credentials were such that he did not need help getting into Harvard.